SyneticNL/Hyral/documentation/Core/resource.md

   empty.
 - A relation is assumed to have a cardinality of one-to-many if the data value is an object.
 - A relation is assumed to have a cardinality of many-to-many if the data value is as array.

+#### Relationships cardinalities

+The following types of cardinalities are supported:

+- one-to-one
+- one-to-many
+- many-to-one
+- many-to-many

 ## Creating a resource